vitus133/go-pmc/README.md

 # ptp4l management client in golang #
 This is an experimental project written with the help of Cursor AI editor.
 It implements a simple and limited PTP management client in the Go language.
 The purpose of the project is to provide notifications to event-driven applications in Go.
-This is just a playground and proof of concept.
+This is just a proof of concept, use on your own risk.

 ## Build ##
 ```bash